 Have you ever wondered what specific skillsets lie within your organisation?
-It’s easy to generally see where your employees’ capabilities lie (within the spectrum of their job descriptions, you’d hope) but what about the other abilities within your team, that may have been forgotten or maybe never mentioned?
+It’s easy to generally see where your employees’ capabilities lie (within the spectrum of their job descriptions, you’d hope) but what about the other abilities within your team, that may have been forgotten or perhaps never mentioned?

 With staggering statistics like this still very much affecting the UK workforce, it’s no wonder that businesses have struggled to retain and recruit team members.